-Optionally, you can also get an infrared thermometer measuring instrument (top of the picture) to measure the temperature of the oven.
+An infrared thermometer (top of the picture) is also a useful tool to measure the temperature of the oven or pizza stone.

 Dough ball box

-When the dough is divided into smaller portions, it needs a storage place for the dough pieces.
-This dough ball box with a matching lid turned out to be ideal because it was not only developed for the food sector and six dough pieces fit perfectly, but the box even fits in my small fridge.
+When the dough is divided into smaller portions (dough balls), it needs a storage place for the dough balls.
+This dough ball box with a matching lid turned out to be ideal because on the one hand, it was developed for the food sector and therefore is made out of food-safe material.
+On the other hand, six dough balls fit perfectly inside the box and the box with its dimensions 30 x 40 centimeters even fits in my small fridge.
 Of course, you can also use small individual Tupperware boxes.
 However, these should be oiled a little beforehand so that it is easier to get the dough pieces out afterwards.

 In the past in Italy, when there was no plastic, the dough was kept in wooden containers.
 And even today, some pizzerias use wooden containers.
 Plastic is certainly the more practical and hygienic material of the two.
 However, I was curious how the dough would come out and feel when stored in wood.
 I got myself a beech wood container for that reason.
 One thing first: wood pulls more moisture out of the dough than plastic.
 With a natural material like wood, you should also be aware that the container and lid might not be 100% tight on each other, so drafts are possible (heavy books or binders can help in the medium term).
 Therefore, you should not leave the dough in the container for too long.
 In my opinion, it is therefore more suitable for wetter doughs (> 70% water content).
 The resulting drier dough will also affect the baking result.
 You will also need much less flour/semola (or even none in some cases) to shape the pizza.